Skip to content

 How long do coated strings last?

 To be able to answer this question, first, we need to determine how long it would take to change standard, uncoated strings.
 As I have mentioned above, some people are proud of their lazy, dirty-ass habits when it comes to changing strings!
-For standard guitar strings, I can easily claim that 2-3 weeks is the maximum amount of time while you can enjoy them optimally.
-This is for people who play every day for a few hours.

-For Elixir Strings, I would leave them on my guitar for at least 5-6 months.
-As suggested by Elixir, you should also wipe off the dirt on your strings in longer usage times (without any cleaning agents).
 The cool thing about coated Elixir strings is that even if you don’t play them often, whenever you pick up your instrument after a long time, it will feel fresh and lively!
 This is one of the main reasons I like Elixirs a lot!

 Sometimes I don’t have time to play often, but I know for sure those strings will still feel fresh and new even after a long break.
 This is definitely the opposite with uncoated strings.
 When you don’t play for a long time and pick up your guitar, you will feel the rust on your fingertips immediately with uncoated strings.